Sunrider

 Sunrider International, or Sunrider Corporation, is a privately owned multi-level marketing company headquartered in Torrance, California.
 Sunrider lists thousands of franchise stores and tens of thousands of distributors internationally.
 Sunrider manufactures health, beauty, food, and household products at four manufacturing plants: Southern California, China, Singapore, and Taiwan.
 Sunrider does business in 42 countries, and operates offices in 22 countries.

 Company history

 Sunrider was founded in 1982 in Orem, Utah in the United States by the Taiwan-born herbalist, Tei-Fu Chen.
 In the late 1980s, the company moved its headquarters to the Los Angeles area.
 It has since expanded into an international corporation with operations in over forty countries.

 In 2007 Sunrider purchased the Holiday Inn Asiaworld Taipei and renamed it the Sunworld Dynasty Hotel Taipei, and expressed plans to purchase more hotels in Asia.
 Sunrider sold the hotel in 2020 to Fubon Life Insurance.

 Sunrider has over 7,000 retail stores in China.

-Sunrider's founders were jointly named No. 6 on the Goldsea 100 list of America's top Asian entrepreneurs.
-And in 2017, Sunrider’s President, Dr. Oi-Lin Chen, was named one of the most influential women in the direct selling industry.